Big Nate: On a Roll: Plot

-At intermission, they walk out of the theater to get some snacks.
-But Nate "almost loses his appetite" when he sees Artur selling the wall-hangings to theater-goers.
-Annoyed that he didn't think of it, he spends the rest of the night making up poems that mock Artur.
-When Nate gets home, he tries to sell some wall hangings to his big sister Ellen, but it backfires when Nate predicted that Ellen would buy 50 wall hangings.
-After Ellen screams at Nate for trying to make her buy 50 wall hangings which could be decreasing her money, she gives Nate an idea (without knowing it) which is him earning money by doing basic jobs, and then using it all to buy wall hangings, instead of selling wall hangings, because he mentioned earlier in the book that everyone always rejects his offers.
+Nate's excited to see the opening night of the Peter Pan play put on by the Drama Club.
+At intermission, they walk out of the theater to get some snacks, but Nate is shocked when he sees Artur selling the wall-hangings to theater-goers, something Nate never thought of doing.
+When Nate gets home, he tries to sell some wall hangings to his big sister Ellen, but it backfires, though she unknowingly gives Nate an idea which is him earning money by doing basic jobs, and then using it all to buy wall hangings, instead of selling wall hangings.